Notarized Letter of Invitation for a Canadian Visitor Visa: What to Know

 Final Recommendation

-If your file is anything other than straightforward — prior refusal, Super Visa with borderline finances, ongoing sponsorship, complicated family relationship — speak with an immigration representative first, and book the notary after they confirm the letter is ready.
-The right sequence costs less than the wrong sequence.
+If your file is anything other than straightforward — prior refusal, Super Visa finances, ongoing sponsorship, or a complicated family relationship — speak with an authorized representative first, then book the notary after the letter is final.

 Book Your Appointment